Frequently Asked Questions

 The following are common questions regarding the Unity Foundation scholarship process.
 If you have a question that is not answered on this page, we encourage you to contact us.

-1) The common application was designed to allow students to apply for several different scholarships through one application.
+1) The general application was designed to allow students to apply for several different scholarships through one application.

-2) The common application evaluates the responses provided and matches applicants with the scholarships for which they may be eligible.
+2) The general application evaluates the responses provided and matches applicants with the scholarships for which they may be eligible.

-3) The common application saves students time by requiring only one application to be completed for most Unity Foundation scholarships.
+3) The general application saves students time by requiring only one application to be completed for most Unity Foundation scholarships.

-4) Five additional “unique” scholarship and award applications are also available.
+4) Additional “unique” scholarship and award applications are also available on our website.

-What information is required on the common application?
+What information is required on the general application?

 2) High School Information